Music Education Faculty

 Colin Oettle is a New Jersey-based conductor and violinist who draws upon a diverse musical and educational background to work with young musicians around the tri-state area.
 Mr. Oettle earned his Master of Music degree in orchestral conducting from Rutgers University, where he was the assistant conductor of the Rutgers Symphony Orchestra and the Rutgers Sinfonia.
 He completed his undergraduate studies in violin performance and music education at Ithaca College, and now combines his fields of study into a performance-oriented approach toward music education.
 Mr.

-Dr. Marshall was appointed Interim Dean of Westminster College of the Arts on January 1, 2015.
-He joined Rider University as Associate Dean of Westminster Choir College in July 2006, becoming Associate Dean for Administration of the Westminster College of the Arts in spring 2009.
+Dr. Marshall Onofrio joined Rider University as Associate Dean of Westminster Choir College in July 2006, becoming the founding Associate Dean for Administration of the Westminster College of the Arts in spring 2009.
+From January to June 2015, he served as Interim Dean of the College.
 Immediately prior to coming to Rider, Onofrio was Professor of Music and Chairman of the Department of Music at Marshall University from 1998-2006.
-Onofrio previously taught or served as an administrator at Plattsburgh State University of New York, The Ohio State University, Muskingum College and Midland College.